Sex Robot Industry [New 2024 Data]

 • The first ever sold sex robot was called “Roxxxy” and was sold for $10,000 in 2010.

-• The latest technological advancement includes
+• The latest technological advancements include

 2. Breathing capabilities and a heartbeat.